-The form of enforcement action which we use will differ depending on the:
+The form of enforcement action that we use will differ depending on the:

-- enforcement outcome(s) we are seeking to achieve; - significance of the offence, which is dependent on several enforcement factors.
+- enforcement outcome(s) we are seeking to achieve; - significance of the offence, which is dependent on several Enforcement Factors.

-The enforcement decision making section describes how we will be systematic and consistent.
+The enforcement decision-making section describes how we will be systematic and consistent.

-It is important to understand that, because of the wide range of circumstances under which offences occur, there is significant overlap between the lists of offences for which fixed and variable monetary penalties and enforcement undertakings will be available, as set out in Schedule 4 of the Order.
+It is important to understand that, because of the wide range of circumstances under which offences occur, there is significant overlap between the lists of offences for which fixed and variable monetary penalties and enforcement undertakings will be available, as set out in Schedule 4 of the Order8.

-3.10 Who can action be taken against?
+Who can action be taken against?